Good Omens (TV series): Music

 Good Omens features music written by Emmy winning composer David Arnold, along with quite a few Queen songs throughout the series.
 Arnold received two Emmy nominations for Outstanding Main Title theme and for the episode "In the Beginning."
 He said his work on Good Omens was unlike any he had done.
 "It might be the hardest I've worked on anything."
 He described the series as "a universe-sized show in need of a universe-sized score."
 He called the opening theme "a kind of wicked, slightly, devilish, Mephistophelean waltz—it has a feeling of twirling, out-of-control-ness."
-He rewrote the main theme for each episode to reflect what happened in it.
+He rewrote the main theme for the end credits of each episode to reflect what happened in it.

 Arnold used unusual instrumentation to create themes for episodes and themes, including lutes, lyres, bass brass and drums, and harps, depending on their imagery or emotion.
 He wanted to combine "heavenly" and "satanic" elements so that when something sounded good, there was also an element of bad.
-He said, "Whenever there was a sweet violin, there would be its nasty brother lurking alongside it.
-The use of Queen's music, reflecting a running gag of the novel where every tape Crowley put on this car stereo turned out to be of said band, included a brass band arrangement of "Lazing on a Sunday Afternoon".
+He said, "Whenever there was a sweet violin, there would be its nasty brother lurking alongside it."
+The use of Queen's music, reflecting a running gag of the novel where every tape Crowley put on his car stereo turned out to be of said band, included a brass band arrangement of "Lazing on a Sunday Afternoon".
 Arnold was a Queen fan as a teenager, studying how they created sounds, and said the choirs and chorale sounds in certain parts of the series reflected this influence.

 Release

-The six episodes of the series were released on Amazon Prime Video on May 31, 2019, and aired weekly on BBC Two between January 15 and February 19, 2020.
+The six episodes of the first series were released on Amazon Prime Video on 31 May 2019, and aired weekly on BBC Two between 15 January and 19 February 2020.

-David Tennant and Michael Sheen reprised their respective roles in voice-only form for a 3-minute short titled "Good Omens: Lockdown" which was released on YouTube on May 1, 2020.
+David Tennant and Michael Sheen reprised their respective roles in voice-only form for a 3-minute short titled "Good Omens: Lockdown" which was released on YouTube on 1 May 2020.
 The short imagines how their characters might be doing in isolation during the COVID-19 pandemic.

+The second series was released in its entirety on Amazon Prime Video on 28 July 2023.

 Marketing

-On October 6, 2018, the series held a panel at the annual New York Comic Con in New York City.
+On 6 October 2018, the series held a panel at the annual New York Comic Con in New York City.
 It was moderated by Whoopi Goldberg and featured creator Neil Gaiman, director Douglas Mackinnon, and cast members Michael Sheen, David Tennant, Jon Hamm and Miranda Richardson.
 During the panel, the series' first trailer was premiered and subsequently released online.